artem7902/easy-outline/README.md

     ```
     cd frontend && npm run deploy
     ```
-11. Open your wesite in a browser and enjoy!
+11. Open your website in a browser and enjoy!

 ## Development